 Now, obviously, there are some things in regards to keeping Passover that are more important than others.
 But considered as a whole, the keeping of Passover correctly has to be done—if we are going to live!

-Let's go back to the book of Romans, in the New Testament; and we will add a New Testament emphasis to what I have just said.
+Let us go back to the book of Romans and we will add a New Testament emphasis to what I have just said.
 This is a verse that I already quoted, somewhat, before in this sermon.

 Romans 6:23 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.

 Jesus Christ is our Passover, slain for us for the remission of sins.
 Without His sacrifice, we will die in our sins.
-With that in mind, let's go back to the book of John; and we will see just how important keeping Passover is.
+With that in mind, let us go back to the book of John; and we will see just how important keeping Passover is.

 Remember the symbols?
 The bread represents His body.
 The wine represents His shed blood.
 That is what we literally eat—the symbols of His body and the symbols of His blood.
-IF you do not "eat" the flesh of the Son of Man and "drink" His blood, THEN you have no life in you.
-The proper keeping of the Passover is a matter of life and death [now] just as surely as it was in the Old Testament, when God passed over the homes of the Israelites!
+If you do not "eat" the flesh of the Son of Man and "drink" His blood, then you have no life in you!
+The proper keeping of the Passover is a matter of life and death just as surely as it was in the Old Testament, when God passed over the homes of the Israelites!